GuiSSMartins/LearnREACT/notes/resumos.md

 n => n + 1	| 5	| 5 + 1 = 6
 “replace with 42”	| 6 (unused) |	42

+To update some state multiple times in one event, you can use setNumber(n => n + 1) updater function.

+You can store any kind of JavaScript value in state. const [x, setX] = useState(0);

+These kinds of JavaScript values are “immutable”, meaning unchangeable or “read-only”.
+You can trigger a re-render to replace a value: setX(5);

+const [position, setPosition] = useState({ x: 0, y: 0 });

+position.x = 5;

+Mutation is only a problem when you change existing objects that are already in state.
+Mutating an object you’ve just created is okay because no other code references it yet.

 ```

 ```